Apply for Financing

 In simplest terms, a heat pump is a system that runs on electricity to provide both heating and cooling to your home.
 It does this by pulling heat from a lower temperature place and pushing it to a higher temperature place.
 For instance, in the winter, the heat pump will take the heat that’s in the outside air and push it into your home.
 In the summer months, it will reverse the process to provide cooling.

-To reiterate, that means that in theory, a heat pump will save you money if you currently heat exclusively with gas or propane, for two reasons.
+In theory, a heat pump will save you money if you currently heat exclusively with gas or propane, for two reasons.
 First, the prices of fossil fuels and associated carbon taxes are due to continue to rise.
 Secondly, the heat pump turns out more useful energy than it requires to run, unlike your standard fuel home comfort system.
 According to the NRCan website, you can expect to see up to a 65% reduction in your heating energy costs.

 For this reason, the Canadian Government has developed substantial rebate opportunities and interest-free loans as incentives for Canadians to update their home comfort systems and outfit them with a Heat Pump to reduce your homes dependency on propane and gas.
 Heat Pumps are meant to supplement your fuel-burning systems in the months where heat can be efficiently drawn from the lower temperature area.